PHNX-MOD/Machine_Learning_sport_Model/README.md

 The objective will be to build a model that is able to predict the winners for the fixtures on the SPECIFC DATE (**/**/****).
 Details of the dataset contents and goal is discussed in the section [2.c Datasets contents](#Datasets-contents)

 ### 2.a Data Preparation
- Writing all the csv data into a database using dbConnect in R, just as a practice to pull data from SQl
+The first step of any machine learning project is to analyse the raw data and use statistical methods to try and understand the meaning and relationships in the dataset.
+This requires that we check for any missing values and anomalies that would prevent us from using all methods at our disposal.
+And for this stage of the project only the 'box_scores' dataframe would be the most important as it contains the most relevant and impactful stats that would help acheive the objective of predicting future results.
+Using libraries such as pandas and numpy in Python to manipulate these dataframes will be most efficient, while libraries such a skimr and tidymodels will be used in R. Writing all the csv data into a database using dbConnect in R, just as a practice to pull data from SQl
  ```
 con <- dbConnect(RSQLite::SQLite(), "mydatabase.db") #establishing a connection with DB
 folder <- "." #present folder in which the csv files are present